 At the top of Hill Road, the Walk reaches a junction with the North Downs Way National Trail, which I walked back in the summer of 2010.
 Turning left along the North Downs Way, the Walk emerges in the open at the top of a large field, following the well-worn trail along the edge of Shoulder of Mutton Wood with good views across the Medway Valley (picture 21).
 The view is dominated by the Medway Bridges (picture 22), which carry the M2 and the Channel Tunnel railway line over the river.

-When the wood peters out, the trail begins the descend across Nashenden Down, joining a farm track that crosses a bridge over the Channel Tunnel railway and through Nashenden Farm to turn left along Nashenden Farm Lane, parallel with the M2.
+When the wood peters out, the trail begins to descend across Nashenden Down, joining a farm track that crosses a bridge over the Channel Tunnel railway and through Nashenden Farm to turn left along Nashenden Farm Lane, parallel with the M2.
 At the end of the lane the Walk turns right on Wouldham Road, passing under the M2 and then parting company with the North Downs Way, which turns off to head over the Medway Bridge.

 The Walk continues along the road as far as a Co-Op store, turning left down an untidy public footpath and heading downhill for almost 400 metres before turning right on an enclosed path to the entrance of the Medway Bridge Marina.
 Just ahead, a path enters the large Borstal Recreation Ground (picture 23), running along the middle of a strip of trees separating the playing fields and the Medway.
-At the far end of the recreation ground, the Walk joins the riverside Esplanade (picture 24), which is followed past a residential area for 900 metres until the riverside footpath forks off away from the road, passing some modern apartments before entering the pleasant Esplanade Park.
+At the far end of the recreation ground, the Walk joins the riverside Esplanade (picture 24), which is followed past a residential area until the riverside footpath forks off away from the road, passing some modern apartments before entering the pleasant Esplanade Park.